skypjack/entt/docs/md/entity.md

 });
 ```

-The `each` member function won't break (because iterators aren't invalidated)
+The `each` member function won't break (because iterators remain valid) nor will
+any reference be invalidated.
+Instead, more attention should be paid to the
+destruction of entities or the removal of components.<br/>
-but there are no guarantees on references.
-Use a common range-for loop and get
+Use a common range-for loop and get components directly from the view or move
-components directly from the view or move the creation of components at the end
+the deletion of entities and components at the end of the function to avoid
-of the function to avoid dangling pointers.
+dangling pointers.

-Iterators are invalidated instead and the behavior is undefined if an entity is
+Conversely, iterators are invalidated and the behavior is undefined if an entity
-modified or destroyed and it's not the one currently returned by the iterator
+is modified or destroyed and it's not the one currently returned by the iterator
 nor a newly created one.<br/>
 To work around it, possible approaches are: